mayowa-laja/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+This is an assignment that provides various visuals to the song "Happy" by Pharrell Williams.

 # Instructions

 # How it works
+You press the space bar to start the music, you are also presented with the option to press 'e', 'm' or 'p' to look at our respective visuals.

 # What I am most proud of in the assignment